J-VictorJ/Python/README.md

 # English

 Welcome to my Python learning repository!
 Here's an overview of what I've covered, organized in order of lessons:

+Before we begin, I'd like to provide a note regarding the comments in the code.
+They were written over a year ago, during my early stages of learning English.
+Therefore, you may come across some grammatical and writing errors.
+At that time, I was just starting to grasp the syntax and grammar of English.
+Please bear with these imperfections as they reflect my learning process at that point.

+Feel free to explore the code now.

 ## Lessons
 1. **Variables:** Introduction to variables.